mschvarc/SoftwareEvolution18/README.md

 2. Changed the duplicate detection algorithm.
 With a window size of 6, the same file copy/pasted twice results in 100% not 50% duplication.
 Re-ran the tool.

-3. Added extra metric outside the required ones: test quality (see below).
+3. Added extra metric outside the required ones: test quality (see below) and the ISO stability metric.
+We incorporated test quality into the other derived ratings.

 4. Added pretty printing of SIG ratings to console (`PLUS_PLUS()` is now printed as `++`)